 From The Mission of Communio by Hans Urs von Balthasar

-Meeting Times: On the second Friday of each month from 3-4:30 pm we meet, through the kindness of St. Louis Church, at Notre Dame Hall (53 Allen Street East, Waterloo, Ontario), usually to discuss an article from the most recent Communio.
+Meeting Times: On the second Friday of each month from 3-4:30 pm we meet in the Saint John Paul II Student Centre at St. Michael’s Church, at the corner of University Avenue and Hemlock Street, Waterloo (across from Laurier).
 In addition we meet for half day study sessions on a topic of interest to all in various other locations.
 Regular attendees include Christians from Catholic and other Christian communions.
 All are invited to our often spirited discussions.